Boreal Bay Lodge

 Mini golf – right by the lake and a small restaurant that offers ice cream cones

-Click the following link for movie from a drive down an old logging road.
+Click the following link for a movie from a drive down an old logging road.

-Emo is 43 miles from Nestor Falls, Ontario, 18 miles from Fort Frances.
+Emo is 45 miles from Nestor Falls.
 This town is located right on HWY 71 and the rainy river.

 Stock Car Racing – Emo has a speedway that offers stock car racing during the summer season.